Authorities have suspended or scaled back their searches for three people who went missing in separate incidents off the nation's coastline.

-Two women have died in NSW off the coast, and an Irish national drowned at a popular Queensland tourist beach.
+Two women and two men died off the NSW coast and an Irish national drowned at a popular Queensland tourist beach.

-She was found at 5am and could not be resuscitated.
+She was found about 5am on Thursday and could not be resuscitated.

 At nearby Coogee Beach, surf lifesavers on jet skis were searching for a missing swimmer after emergency services were alerted just after 6am on Thursday.